USEPA/ejscreen-npl-proximity-processing/README.md

 **Post-Hadoop Processing:**

 - Combine all BG score text files in OutputfromHadoop folder into one file (NPL\_BG\_Scores\_US.csv).
-- Prep with text editor (Capitalize first header row and remove all other header rows).
+- Open NPL_BG_Scores.csv in a text editor to capitalize the header and remove all other header rows.
 - Import US csv file to Excel; make sure BLKGRP is text.
 - Port US Excel file into geodatabase table (NPL\_Work.gdb/NPL\_BG\_Scores\_US).
 - Rename columns to STCNTRBG and BG\_SCORE, and name table NPL\_BG\_Scores\_Final.